Dec 12, 2019

 Many people arrive in Japan from places where it simply does not get cold and are unaware that they need to worry about things like frozen pipes.
 In most places in Japan, the temperature does not fall below freezing that often, and as a result, the pipes have not been insulated as well as they could be.
 Often, the water pipes are located outside the house to allow easy access, compounding the problem.

 Outdoor pipes located on the north side of the building will remain cold during the day.
 Piping that faces south, west or east may defrost during the day on their own but are still susceptible to freezing overnight or during a cold spell.
 The best answer to this problem is to pay attention to the weather and take preventative steps to avoid freezing.

 Thawing frozen pipes can be dangerous if done incorrectly.
 An open flame should be used ONLY by a qualified professional.
-If you are unable to thaw your pipes any other way, you should call a professional before using any type of flame device on your own.
+If you are unable to thaw your pipes any other way, you should call a professional.
 Besides the fire hazard, you could over-heat the pipe and cause a steam explosion.

 Here are the steps you can take, safely, if you wake up some frigid winter morning to find a pipe has frozen.

 - Open faucet so steam produced by your thawing activities will be able to escape.

 - Start thawing pipe at the faucet, and work back towards the other end of the frozen section.
 As you melt the ice, water and steam will come out of the open faucet.
 If you started in the middle, steam produced by melting ice could get trapped and build up enough pressure to burst the pipe.
 If the pipes are frozen solid, the order is a must.
 If your pipes are outside and were working yesterday (lightly frozen), you may want to reverse this order and start outside.

 Pipe-thawing options: Here are a couple of safe ways to thaw your home’s pipes.